microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## Introduction

 When building a digital ecosystem API usability becomes a business priority.
-Success of your ecosystem depends on APIs that are easy to discover, simple to use, fit to purpose, and consistent across your products.
+Success of your ecosystem depends on APIs that are easy to discover, simple to use, fit for purpose, and consistent across your products.

 This document offers guidance that Microsoft Graph API developer teams MUST follow to ensure that Microsoft Graph has a consistent and easy to use API surface.
 A new API design should meet the